PedanticHacker/ReChess/README.md

 # ReChess

-A GUI app for playing chess against a UCI-based engine.
+A GUI app for playing chess against a UCI-based chess engine.

 ### Source Code